Asian Test Championship

-The ACC Asian Test Championship was a professional Test cricket tournament contested between the Test playing nations of Asia: India, Pakistan, Sri Lanka and Bangladesh.
-It is not a regular event in the cricketing calendar and has so far been held only twice; in 1998–99 when Pakistan won and in 2001–02 with Sri Lanka as champions.
-It was originally planned that the tournament would be held every two years, alternatively with the Asia Cup.
+The Asian Test Championship was a Test cricket tournament contested by the Test-playing nations of Asia: India, Pakistan, Sri Lanka and Bangladesh.
+It was held only twice, in 1998–99 and in 2001–02.
+It was originally planned to be held every two years, alternately with the Asia Cup.
+The third Championship was delayed for four years due to conflicting tours of the participating members.
+In 2006, the Asian Cricket Council cancelled the Asian Test Championship, as well as the Asian and African Cup, due to the tightly packed International cricket tour schedule.

+The tournament winners were Pakistan in 1998–99 and Sri Lanka in 2001–02.
+Both tournaments contained three teams.

 The Asian Test Championship is only the second example of a Test cricket tournament involving more than two teams, the first being the 1912 Triangular Tournament, which was held between Australia, England and South Africa.
-This tournament was considered to be the predecessor to the Test Cricket World Cup that the International Cricket Council was planning for the 9 member nations.
+This tournament was considered to be the predecessor to the ICC World Test Championship that the International Cricket Council (ICC) was planning for the 9 member nations.

-In 2006, the Asian Cricket Council cancelled the Asian Test Championship, as well as the Asian and African Cup, due to the tightly packed international cricket tour schedule.
-The third installment of the Championship had been delayed by four years due to conflicting tours of the participating members.